top of page

 As you find records to add to your table, save the files to your online family trees or in your genealogy database.
 That way, when you are finished assessing your research, your sources are already organized.

-Steps For Researching US Tax Records
+Steps For Do Genealogy Research In US Tax Records

 Since Tax Records vary depending on the location, you research, use the following research plan to guide you through the investigation process.
 Modify the plan as needed based on what you have available.